opzesty/OpenCraft/docs/devlog.md

 ## April 20 -- Begin MVP
 Today I will start in earnest.
 Figuring out what is available  through the [Blizzard's API](https://github.com/Blizzard/s2client-api) has published for StarCraft is definitely the first step, as well as publishing some draft architecture that starts to detail what things will look like.
+ - [ ] Download and build s2client-api on Windows'
+ - [ ] Stub out architecture.md
+ - [ ] Use it to open a Custom Game of Starcraft with whatever options are available